gfigue7/idea-120-responses-gfigue7/week-05-o-neil.md

 In this file give an example in about 3 paragraphs of a 'WMD' as O'Neil describes it.

+# Weapons Of Math Destruction by Cathy O'Brien

 In Weapons Of Math Destruction by Cathy O'Brien she warns of the dangers of algorithms models to make decisions in our society.
 We see this in the education system and how teachers are reflected based on scores.